Skip to content

 The promise of personalized multiview is compelling, but traditional approaches struggle to support it at scale.

-When viewers can choose their own four-channel layout, the number of possible arrangements rises quickly.
+When viewers can choose their own four-channel layout (or more), the number of possible arrangements rises quickly.

 For example: Selecting 4 channels from 30 feeds creates 657,720 possible combinations.